hamadismail/3D-CNN-Emotion-Recognition/README.md

 ## Dataset

 The dataset used for training and evaluation is available on Kaggle.
-You can download it from this link.
+You can access it from this [link](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio).

 ## Usage